 Our web servers automatically collect non-personal information such as the domain name of the Internet access provider, the Internet protocol address used to connect the computer to the Internet, the average time spent on our website, pages viewed, information searched for, access times and other relevant statistics.

-When you make a donation on the NDVH website by clicking the Get Involved: Donate link on our homepage, we must share some of your personally identifiable information with third parties in order to process the transaction.
+When you make a donation on The Hotline’s website by clicking the Donate link in the menu, we must share some of your personally identifiable information with third parties in order to process the transaction.
 For example, we must share your credit card number with our credit card processor BBMS (Blackbaud Merchant Services) who utilizes the Raiser’s Edge software in order to process your payment.
 These third parties are not allowed to use personally identifiable information except for the purpose of providing these services.
 We do not share any of your personally identifiable information with unrelated third parties for their own marketing purposes without your consent.

 Notification of Policy Changes

 Contacting the Website

 National Domestic Violence Hotline